glella/lako/README.md

 Follows closely the book to produce an Interpreted and a Bytecode Compiled version as an exercise to learn about Compilers in a practical way.

 ## Interpreted version

 Status:

 * Finished & tested scanner and tokenizer.
 * Finished Expressions Syntax Tree and tested AST printer.
 * Finished & tested parser (chap 6).
 April 2023 update:
 * Resuming after a loooong period of inactivity.
 Forgot half of what I wrote.
-* Will restart from scratch evaluating and updating every piece of code - specially the visitor pattern as Rust can implement similar functionality using pattern matching which is much simpler.
+* Will restart from scratch evaluating and updating every piece of code - specially the visitor pattern looking for ways to implement simmilar functionality in more idiomatic Rust form.

 For now it just prints the parsed expression back handling precedence and associativity correctly.

 ###### Usage